 Using The Wrong Pieces

 Oversized or undersized area rugs are devastating to the overall look of a room and yet this is one of the most common mistakes that some designers consistently make, despite numerous rug guides being readily available online.
 The same goes for mirrors that don’t suit the size of the room and lighting that just doesn’t fit.
 Always be mindful of the space you have to work with and buy the design elements that suit the size of the room.
+Also, don’t choose pieces that will clash with the theme of your room.
+A Mediterranian villa vibe will not go along with an oriental theme.

 Failing To Have A Focal Point